mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Skills: Melee (Brawl) 4, Streetwise 1, Gambler 3, Recon 0, Medic 0, Athletics (Dexterity) 1, Athletics (Strength) 1
 Possessions: Cr400 Traits: Very tall, tattoo of a die on one hand.
 Rumors: 3, 10, 11, 47, 48.
 Olex runs the prison numbers racket.
 His hobby is beating up prisoners who annoy him.
-Olex stands nearly two metres tall in his prison boots, and is an accomplished martial artist.
+Olex stands nearly two meters tall in his prison boots, and is an accomplished martial artist.
 He covets the lucky charm owned by 8825 Lucky Sleven, and would pay well if he could get his hands on it.